Incident/accident prevention and investigation

-Studies show for every serious injury, there are 10 lost-time accidents, 30 property damage incidents and 600 incidents with no visible injury or damage.
-These are known as "near misses."
+Studies show that for every serious injury, there are 10 lost-time accidents, 30 property damage incidents and 600 incidents with no visible injury or damage.
+These are known as 'near misses.'
 The ratio of near misses to serious injury is expressed above as a pyramid.
 If you reduce the size of the base of the pyramid by eliminating the near misses you reduce the number of injuries at the top.

 Any near miss could become a serious injury under slightly different circumstances.
 Investigating near misses and correcting the causes can prevent future illness and injury.
 A near miss is investigated in exactly the same way as an accident.